Google Basics For Kids Series – 7 Things Kids REALLY Need To Know About Digital Citizenship and Online Safety

 6. Recognizing scams & tips to recognize “Fake News”

-7. Understanding our Digital Footprint
+7. Understanding the Permanence of our Digital Footprint

 My Next Blog Post- Skill #1 “Protect Private Information Using a STRONG Password”